Made to MeasureThe creation of a dress in simple steps

 If you like what you see in our online Made to Measure Shop page(coming soon) and want something special in your size or a different color, we can do that.
 Simply reach out through a quick form online to begin the process.

-The process of designing a custom gown requires a basic understanding of your personality and body type.
+The process of designing an artful piece of clothing requires a basic understanding of your personality and body type.
 It also requires trusting and collaborative interaction.
 Brooks strives to understand your clothing needs and your lifestyle so she can create the perfect-fitting magical garment for you.

-At your final fitting, your garment will be pressed and ready for delivery.
+7. At your final fitting, your garment will be pressed and ready for delivery.
 You will try it on and if any minor adjustments are needed, those will be executed on-site at the atelier.

 8. A few photos of the final garment will be taken, and then you will receive the final delivery of your Brooks original!